A Complete Guide to Self-Promotion at Work

 - Don’t totally ignore trouble spots.
 Be realistic about challenges and problem areas.
 Otherwise, your credibility will suffer.

 - Learn to summarize your successes.
-People are too busy to listen to all that you do.
+People are too busy to listen to all the details about what you do.
+Keep it high level.

 - Be proactive.
 Ask for assignments, and don’t wait for someone to hand you good opportunities to shine.